 There is no such thing as a “one size fits all” life insurance solution.
 Selecting the right policy and right coverage amount depends upon your family’s unique needs and circumstances.

-Growing families that are on a budget but still need a high coverage amount may opt for a term life insurance policy, such as the Gerber Life Term Life Plan, because it generally costs less than whole life insurance.
+Growing families that are on a budget but still need a high coverage amount may opt for a term life insurance policy, such as the Term Life Insurance, because it generally costs less than whole life insurance.